Numerical boundary flux functions that give provable bounds for nonlinear initial boundary value problems with open boundaries: A stable nonlinear inflow boundary flux for the Burgers equation

 To get the square and ensure boundedness, then, we split the boundary term as

 In contrast to the characteristic variable $W=u$, $\overline W$ includes the wave speed.
 Therefore, if we set the boundary condition at the left as

-then $BT \le G^{2}$.
+then $BT \le G^{2}$ where $G$ is a function only of boundary data.
 This means that, unlike in the linear analysis, one does not specify the solution at the boundary, but \eqref{eq:StrongBurgersCondition} instead, which includes the wave speed.

 Since \eqref{eq:EntropyBoundaryIntegral} imposes the boundary conditions in weak form as a penalty, we need the appropriate penalty that ensures that $\mathcal E$ is bounded by data in the same way.
-From \eqref{eq:StrongBurgersCondition}, we penalize by adding a term proportional to $\overline W - G$,
+From \eqref{eq:StrongBurgersCondition}, we penalize the PDE by adding a term proportional to $\overline W - G$, where $G$ is defined in \eqref{eq:StrongBurgersCondition},

-where $l(x)$ is a lifting operator defined as $\int_{x_L}^{x_R} \phi l(\psi)dx = \phi\psi|_{x_L}$ \cite{arnold2002unified,sudirham2003dgfem}.
-The penalty is on the characteristic variable $\overline W$, which, again, differs from linear problems where the dependent variable $u$ is penalized towards the external solution, $u_{ext}$.
+and $l(x)$ is a lifting operator defined as $\int_{x_L}^{x_R} \phi l(\psi)dx = \phi\psi|_{x_L}$ \cite{arnold2002unified,sudirham2003dgfem}.
+The penalty is on the characteristic variable $\overline W$, which, again, differs from linear problems where the dependent variable $u$ is penalized towards the external solution, $\uext$.

 We must then find $\sigma$ so that the entropy is bounded only by $G$.
 When we multiply by the entropy variable $u$ and integrate over the domain, the total entropy satisfies

 As before, we take $u > 0$ so that we can ignore the boundary on the right and specify the data on the left.
 At the left boundary, we must bound